Narcissism is an excessive interest in oneself. It can hurt one’s relationships with other people.

 They also feel superior to others and may boost their egos by implying others are inferior.

 Narcissism can lead to poor decisions in social interactions (e.g., business), but the mechanism behind this is not clear.
 In a study newly published in Personality and Individual Differences, researchers answered the question.

 In many social environments, we need to consider other people’s attitudes and choices to make decisions.
 The social decisions involve trust, compromise, the feeling of fairness, and forgiveness.

 Generally, people give more when receivers have the option to retaliate (e.g., punishing the giver), and people tend to punish those who behave selfishly.

 In the study, one question is how narcissists show generous behavior when their interaction partner can/can not punish them.
 Another question is how narcissists punish others’ unfair behaviors.

 Researchers recruited 122 adults and divided them into a low narcissism group and a high narcissism group based on their narcissism scores.

 Participants then played several economic games.
 In these games, they could give money to others, punish others based on the money they received, and decide how much money one player should give to another player.

 Not surprisingly, all participants gave more money when they knew that their partners could punish them.
-In addition, people with high narcissism gave less money to the partners in all games.
+In addition, people with high narcissism gave less money to their partners in all games.